 5 Ways to Effectively Manage a Host Committee

 One of the best ways to have a successful fundraising event is to set up an effective host committee.
 Key word: Effective!
-Your committee members are the leadership and life-force of your event.
+Your committee members are the leadership and life-force of your event, and with good communication, the possibilities are endless.
 These are the people who can invite important guests to the event and who will lend much-needed help to the overall planning, setup, and organization.

 And even if your host committee only consists of two people, that’s okay!
 The number of leaders doesn’t matter—the key to success is all in how you manage them.